Feature Film/Austria 2017

-Alongside filmmaking she is working on her stage-directing projects and holds seminars, workshops and lectures internationally and in Austria at various Universities and Institutes for film, directing and acting.
+In addition to filmmaking, she directs projects for the stage and holds seminars, workshops and lectures in Austria and internationally at various universities and institutes for film, directing and acting.

 Michael Schindegger lives and works in Vienna.
 After training in photography at the Higher Graphical Federal Education and Research Institute in Vienna, he went to Bukarest for a year before studying Cinematography in the class of Christian Berger at the Film Academy Vienna.

 Included in Michael Schindelegger’s work as Director of Photography: L’Animale (2018, Director: Katharina Mückstein), Holz Erde Fleisch (2016, Director: Sigmund Steiner), Talea (2013, Director: Katharina Mückstein), Rimini (2007, Director: Peter Jaitz).
 His debut as a director came in 2008 with the documentary Dacia Express winning ‘Der Goldene Buchstabe’ prize at the Duisburg Film Festival and Best Documentary at film:riss.
 He directed his second documentary Nr.
 7 which was released in cinemas in 2013.